UNIT-Electronics-MX/unit_touchdot_s3/software/sphinx/src/source/01_setup.rst

 Thonny IDE Installation
 ------------------------

 Thonny is a Python IDE that is designed for beginners.
-It provides a simple interface and built-in support for MicroPython, making it an excellent choice for programming the TouchDot S3 board.
+It provides a simple interface and built-in support for MicroPython, making it an excellent choice for programming the Touch Dot S3 board.

 Follow the instructions for your operating system in the